-To Honorable Mayor and Members of the City Council
+TO Honorable Mayor and Members of the City Council

-Subject "The Big Read Down" Fee Amnesty Program
+SUBJECT "The Big Read Down" Fee Amnesty Program

-To create more equitable access to library materials and services, the City Council adopted Resolution 19-0772 on May 22, 2019, to amend Chapter 24 of the Dallas City Code to eliminate library fines for late items.
+To create more equitable access to library materials and services, the City Council adopted Resolution 19-0772 on May 22, 2019 to amend Chapter 24 of the Dallas City Code to eliminate library fines for late items.
 Additionally, to limit further access to materials pending their return, the City maintained fees for the replacement and cataloging of lost or damaged items, but the resolution allows for fee amnesty events to defray or eliminate those fees.

-For your awareness, the Dallas Public Library will conduct a fee amnesty program called "The Big Read Down" from February 1 - February 28, 2021.
-During this period, library customers may log minutes read as well as other activities, such as taking an online class or completing a STEM activity offered by the Library, to earn amnesty for accrued fees.
+For your awareness, the Dallas Public Library will conduct its third semiannual fee amnesty program called "The Big Read Down" from March 1 - 30, 2022.
+During this period, library customers may log minutes read as well as other activities, such as signing up for library e-materials or participating in a library program, to earn amnesty for accrued fees.
 The Library has set the value of minutes read and activities completed in alignment with other large urban libraries with similar programs and will utilize our summer reading platform to track success.

-The schedule for the fee annesty program will be as follows:
+The schedule for the fee amnesty program will be as follows: